openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 New IPI clusters deployed after the targeted release will run the MachineSets and MHC deployed by the installer out of the box.

-For existing clusters this is opt-in.
+For UPI clusters and existing IPI clusters this is opt-in.
 We should pursue cluster homogenous topology.
 To that end we should provide the exact steps and encourage users in any user facing doc to create the MachineSets and MHC for the Control Plane Machines.

 ### Version Skew Strategy